 Though we are already approaching the end of August (astonishing to me – the Completion Workshop for the Class of 2018 and the final interviews for the Class of 2019 are all but upon us), the MRF team is still drawing breath after the wonderful, exhausting onrush of events in July.
 We began with the Mid-year Workshop, highly rated by participants in a subsequent survey.
 It is aptly described by Programme Associate Coralie Valentyn as ‘historically the most physically, emotionally, and intellectually demanding [of the three annual workshops], as Scholars’ leadership capacities were further stretched and strengthened’.
 This year it carried the additional weight of not only the largest cohort ever in residence, but also meeting as a single group because of the ‘100 for the 100th’ and MRF 15th birthday celebrations.
-The 17th meeting of the Board of Trustees followed directly, involving important discussions about the Foundation’s strategy for the next five years, and then the 100th Anniversary events, described in detail by Coralie here.
+The 17th meeting of the Board of Trustees followed directly, involving important discussions about the Foundation’s strategy for the next five years, and then the 100th Anniversary events.
 As if that wasn’t enough, the MRF team was then privileged to be part of the Nelson Mandela Annual Lecture events at which former US President Barack Obama spoke so memorably, and our Deputy Executive Director Judy Sikuza represented us with characteristic aplomb at gatherings in Johannesburg and Pretoria for the newly-launched Obama Foundation Leaders Programme, as well as the Graça Machel Trust African Youth Network Summit.

 And in conclusion…